stephbuon/hansard-speakers/README.md

 These impressive data sets are foundational to our work, providing speaker names and relevant metadata.
 These data sets, however, do not have the total information required to disambiguate speaker names.

 Therefore, we collected additional metadata, MP names, as well as generated permutations of speakers names within our algorithm.
-Our metadata was collected by RAs from various sources like [Hansard People](), enter, enter, and can be downloaded as CSV files here.
+Our metadata was collected by RAs from various sources like [the historic Hansard UK Parliament API](https://api.parliament.uk/historic-hansard/people/index.html), enter, enter, and can be downloaded as CSV files here.